Include Heading on All pages

 The New York State Newspaper Project "identifies, describes, preserves and makes available to researchers the significant newspapers in all communities in New York State since the first publication in 1725".
 The Saratoga County Newspapers at NYSL page lists Saratoga County newspapers on microfilm that are located at the New York State Library in Albany.
 The Saratoga County Newspapers around the State page lists Saratoga County newspapers that can be found in locations other than the State Library.
 The newspapers listed are on microfilm and include date(s) of publication available.
 Check the InterLibrary Loan page for borrowing policy of the State Library or contact the individual institutions for their policies.

-New York State Historic Markers - A listing of New York's counties is given which may be selected to display the historical markers associated with that county.
-The page isn't very well proof-read: it includes mention of a "Town of Cresent" in Saratoga County.
-Don't rely too heavily on its geographic placement of markers, either.
+New York State Historic Markers - An earlier page listing New York's countieswhich may be selected to display the historical markers associated with that county wasn't very well proof-read: it included mention of a "Town of Cresent" in Saratoga County.
+One couldn't rely too heavily on its geographic placement of markers, either.
+So the museum finally retired that page.
+Now the only relevant page is a history of the marker program, which no longer exists, and discussion about maintainance of surviving markers, which the Department of Education no longer has an interest in doing.

-Politicians Buried in New York - shows what politicians are buried and were born in your county, with cemetery names/locations with maps which may be helpful.
+Politicians Buried in New York - shows what politicians are buried in your county, with cemetery names/locations with maps which may be helpful.

 Changes In Names Of New York State Towns includes old and new names and the name of the county in which the town is situated.
 Scroll down the county names to find references to Saratoga County.
 (This page is part of the NYGENWEB state site.)

-The USGenWeb Kidz Site - a great starting point for any child researching their family tree on-line!
+The USGenWeb Kidz Site - a great starting point for children researching their family trees on-line!

 Lake George and Lake Champlain History These two great lakes just to our north have played an important role in the lives of the people living in and around Saratoga County.
 Check out the American Revolution link from this site for a preview of events from 1775 to 1783, including the Battles at Saratoga.